philippneugebauer/recipes/README.md

 I integrated React with Rails based on the esbuild and jsbundling-rails approach which seemed to me based on my research the most convenient and useful way at the moment, even though importmaps and DHH's approach might change that in future.

-ActiveStorage with local disk storage for simplicity of presentation and development.
+ActiveStorage is used with local disk storage for simplicity of presentation and development.
 For a production application, I would suggest S3 providers like AWS or Wasabi.

 ## Master Key